MicrosoftDocs/memdocs/memdocs/intune/fundamentals/planning-guide-rollout-plan.md

 ### User-assisted enrollment

-This is known as a "white glove" approach.
+This is known as a "pre-provisioned" approach.
 An IT team member helps the user through the enrollment process, in person or with Skype.
 This approach is commonly used with executive staff and other groups that might need more assistance during the enrollment process.

 ### IT tech fair